-- 5.31.
+- 5.32.
 New buildings and extensions should not adversely affect neighbouring properties by significantly reducing the amount of daylight available through windows or by obstructing the path of direct sunlight to a once sunny garden or window.
-Blocking direct sunlight from reaching neighbouring properties can cause overshadowing and is not acceptable. - 5.32.
+Blocking direct sunlight from reaching neighbouring properties can cause overshadowing and is not acceptable. - 5.33.
 Extensions can materially affect the privacy of adjoining occupiers.
-In order to safeguard the privacy of neighbours, windows in extensions should avoid overlooking windows of habitable rooms in any adjoining property at a close distance and the private amenity area immediately adjacent to the rear of an adjoining dwelling. - 5.33.
+In order to safeguard the privacy of neighbours, windows in extensions should avoid overlooking windows of habitable rooms in any adjoining property at a close distance and the private amenity area immediately adjacent to the rear of an adjoining dwelling. - 5.34.
 Overshadowing occurs when an extension is in such a location, and/or is of a size that it would cause significant overshadowing of a neighbour's property or amenity space.
 Development should be designed to avoid any significant loss of daylight or the cutting out of sunlight for a significant part of the day to principal rooms (including lounge, dining room, kitchen and bedrooms) in neighbouring properties or private amenity space.
 Daylight is the volume of natural light that enters a building to provide satisfactory illumination of internal accommodation between dawn and dusk.
 Sunlight refers to direct sunshine and is very much brighter than ambient daylight.

-POLICY HK5: INFILL DEVELOPMENT AND RESIDENTIAL EXTENSIONS
+POLICY HK5: INFILL DEVELOPMENT AND DOMESTIC EXTENSIONS

-Infill development and residential extensions that require a planning application will be permitted within the built-up area boundary provided it is in accordance with the Neighbourhood Plan and meets the following criteria:
+Infill development and domestic extensions that require a planning application will be permitted within the built-up area boundary provided it is in accordance with the Neighbourhood Plan and meets the following criteria:

-- the spacing between buildings reflects the character of the street scene (in the case of residential extensions, the scale, height and form must fit unobtrusively with and be subservient to the existing building); and - existing gaps between buildings at the following locations which provide important views out of the village to the surrounding countryside are retained; and

-- materials are compatible with materials of existing/surrounding buildings; and - suitable access and on-site parking is provided without detriment to neighbouring properties; and - there is no significant harm to the amenity of adjoining residents in respect of access, noise, privacy, daylight, sunlight and outlook is retained.
+- the spacing between buildings reflects the character of the street scene (in the case of domestic extensions, the scale, height and form must fit unobtrusively with and be subservient to the existing building); and - existing gaps between buildings which provide important views out of the village to the surrounding countryside are retained; and - materials are compatible with materials of existing/surrounding buildings; and - suitable access and on-site parking is provided without detriment to neighbouring properties; and - there is no significant harm to the amenity of adjoining residents in respect of access, noise, privacy, daylight, sunlight and outlook is retained. - Preserving and enhancing heritage assets and their wider settings, including conservation areas, listed buildings and areas of archaeological interest (see also policy HK6).

-Development outside the built-up area boundary that complies with policy HK1, including small scale residential extensions, must also meet the criteria listed above.
+Development outside the built-up area boundary that complies with policy HK1, including small scale domestic extensions, must also meet the criteria listed above.